 STUNT received endorsements from the National Federation of State High School Associations, National Interscholastic Athletic Administrators Associations, and the Women’s Sports Foundation for its ability to serve as a varsity and intercollegiate sport that can meet Title IX compliance standards and grow participation opportunities for female student-athletes.
 STUNT is currently sponsored nationwide at 50 colleges and universities and 10 state athletic associations.

 About USA Cheer

-The USA Federation for Sport Cheering is a not-for-profit national governing body for all disciplines of Cheer (including Traditional Cheerleading, STUNT, and Club Cheer/All Star).
+The USA Federation for Sport Cheering is a not-for-profit organization that was created to serve as the national governing body for all disciplines of Cheer (including Traditional Cheerleading, STUNT, and Club Cheer/All Star).
 USA Cheer has three primary objectives: promote safety and safety education for cheer in the United States; help grow and develop interest and participation in cheer throughout the United States; and represent the United States of America in international cheer competitions.

 - Office for Civil Rights “Dear Colleague Letter” Athletic Activities Counted for Title IX Compliance September 17, 2008. http://www2.ed.gov/print/about/offices/list/ocr/letters/colleague-20080917.html

 - See Brief of Amicus Curiae from OCR in BIEDIGER v.
 QUINNIPIAC UNIVERSITY (6/21/10).

 - “OCR has not recognized cheerleading or competitive cheer as a sport.”